Biden says he won't lift sanctions on Iran to bring country back to negotiating table - Local News 8

 President Joe Biden said the US will not lift sanctions to get Iran back to the negotiating table, suggesting the measure would only happen if Tehran stops enriching uranium.

-“No,” Biden said when asked by CBS’ Norah O’Donnell if he would make the move to start negotiations, nodding when she asked in a newly released interview clip if the country must stop enriching uranium first.
-The interview is set to air in full on CBS later Sunday.
+“No,” Biden said when asked by CBS’ Norah O’Donnell if he would make the move to start negotiations, nodding when she asked in an interview released Sunday if the country must stop enriching uranium first.

+These comments appeared to mark the sharpest public response from the President on Tehran since taking office and continue a stalemate between the two countries.

+On Monday, White House press secretary Jen Psaki refuted that Biden’s nod amounted to a policy change from the President.

 Iran’s Supreme Leader Ayatollah Ali Khamenei said Sunday the US “must lift all sanctions” if it wants Tehran to return to the deal.
-Foreign Affairs Minister of Iran Mohammad Javad Zarif told CNN’s Fareed Zakaria on Sunday that the US is the one who needs to return to the pact and that Iran never left it.
+Iranian Foreign Minister Mohammad Javad Zarif told CNN’s Fareed Zakaria on Sunday that the US is the one who needs to return to the pact and that Iran never left it.

-“It is very clear, it was the United States that left the deed.
-It was the United States that violated the deed.
-It was the United States that punished any country that remained respectful and compliant with the deed,” Zarif said on “GPS.”
-“It is for the United States to return to the deed to implement its obligations.
-Iran never left the deed.”
+“It is very clear, it was the United States that left the deal.
+It was the United States that violated the deal.
+It was the United States that punished any country that remained respectful and compliant with the deal,” Zarif said on “GPS.”
+“It is for the United States to return to the deal to implement its obligations.
+Iran never left the deal.”

 Tehran’s Parliament passed legislation on December 2 that requires significant increases in its nuclear activities at regular intervals if Iran’s demands for sanctions relief, including on its banking and oil sectors, are not met.

-Note: CORRECTION: A previous version of this story misquoted Iranian Foreign Minister Mohammed Javad Zarif discussing the Iran nuclear deal.